 RECRUITMENT PROCEDURES Press release in the month of March in order to inform the community of EPISD Advanced Academic Academy Programs 8th grade orientations at both junior high campuses in order to inform students and answer their questions Orientations will consist of a team of 5 members (HS Head Counselor, JH Head Counselor, CTE Director or designee, and Instructional Services Director) in order to inform all students of the opportunities of each program.
 An evening presentation for all parents will be available to obtain Advanced Academic Academy program entrance criteria.
-Disseminate Advanced Academic Academy criteria at the end of each school year to 6th graders in order to encourage preparation for Advanced Academic Academic academic should be available during the 8th grade orientations.
+Disseminate Advanced Academic Academy criteria at the end of each school year to 6th graders in order to encourage preparation for Advanced Academic Academy entry grade requirements.
+Brochures should be available during the 8th grade orientations.
 APPLICATION PROCESS One standard application for entrance into the Advanced Academic Academy will be utilized for all Advanced Academic Academy programs.
-The Deputy Superintendent for Curriculum & Instruction or designee will approve the application.
-All Advanced Academic Academy programs will follow a standard timeline for admissions as drafted by the Department of Curriculum and Instruction, with final approval by the Deputy Superintendent for Curriculum & Instruction.
+The Deputy Superintendent for Curriculum &amp; Instruction or designee will approve the application.
+All Advanced Academic Academy programs will follow a standard timeline for admissions as drafted by the Department of Curriculum and Instruction, with final approval by the Deputy Superintendent for Curriculum &amp; Instruction.
 Students will be given the opportunity to select the Advanced Academic Academy on their applications.
 Expedited proof of residency is required.
 Application deadline will be within the month of April - date TBA ENTRY CRITERIA Beginning with the 7th grade class of the 2014-2015 school year, a minimum Overall Core Average of 85 in all core area classes (language arts and reading, math, science, and social studies) is required based on the average of the fall semester (S1) in the 8th grade, fall semester (S1) and spring semester (S2) of the 7th grade.
 All averages will be obtained from the Cumulative Grades Record.
 All qualified applicants must take the verbal, quantitative, and nonverbal (spatial) batteries of the Cognitive Abilities Test (CogAT) in order to assess the students' reasoning and problem-solving abilities.
 The composite score is calculated as 60% of the overall grade average and 40% of the CogAT score.
 All applicants will be ranked on a district list using composite scores.
-An EPISD Advanced Academic Academy Admission Agreement form will be provided only after student has been accepted into an Advanced Academic Academic Academic Academic admission.
+An EPISD Advanced Academic Academy Admission Agreement form will be provided only after student has been accepted into an Advanced Academic Academy program.
+A mandatory parent orientation is required prior to a student accepting the Advanced Academic Academy admission.